-During 2018, our system did not experience any restriction of our water source.
-Prior to distribution, the well water is pumped into a clear well where it is given a disinfecting treatment with chlorine before being pumped into the transmission and distribution through the mains.
-A chlorine residual of 0.2 mg/l is maintained throughout the distribution system, as required, by New York State Department of Health Regulations, as continuing insurance against any bacterial growth occurring within the system.
-The NYS DOH has completed a source water assessment for this system, based on available information.
+Prior to distribution, the well water is given a disinfecting treatment with chlorination and pumped into a clear well where it is allowed contact time to disinfect before being pumped into the transmission and distribution system.
+As required by New York State Department of Health Regulations, a free chlorine residual of at least 0.2 mg/l is maintained throughout the distribution system as continued insurance against any bacterial growth occurring within the system.
+The N.Y.S.
+D.O.H. has completed a source water assessment for this system based on available information.
 Possible and actual threats to this drinking water source were evaluated.
-The state source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how easily contaminants can move through the subsurface to the wells.
+The State Source Water Assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how easily contaminants can move through the subsurface to the wells.
 The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminated.
 The section of the report entitled, "Are there contaminants in our drinking water?" provides a list of the contaminants that have been detected.
 As mentioned earlier in this report, our drinking water is derived from 4-drilled wells.
-The source water assessment has rated these wells as having an elevated susceptibility.
+The Source Water Assessment has rated these wells as having an elevated susceptibility.
 In addition, the wells draw from an unconfined aquifer and the overlying soils are not known to provide adequate protection from potential contamination.
 A copy of the assessment, including a map of the assessment area, can be obtained by contacting us, as noted above.